-Figure 3-6 illustrates and compares the causes for the various types of unplanned transmission equipment outages in 2015 (emergency and forced).
-The relatively high percentages for the equipment categories show that transmission system elements and supporting equipment were the leading drivers of both emergency and forced outages.
+Figure 3-3 illustrates and compares the causes for the various types of unplanned transmission equipment outages in 2018 (emergency and forced).
+The relatively high percentages for the equipment category shows that transmission system elements and supporting equipment were the leading drivers of both emergency and forced outages.

-Figure 3-6: Reasons for unplanned transmission equipment outages in 2015.
+Figure 3-3: Reasons for unplanned transmission equipment outages in 2018.

-Figure 3-7 illustrates the top reasons for cancelled outage requests in 2015.
-Despite the best planning practices in use to schedule transmission equipment outages well in advance, a certain degree of variation is always present and the cancellation of outages is an unavoidable part of the coordination process.
+Figure 3-4 illustrates the top reasons for cancelled outage requests in 2018.
+Despite the best planning practices in use to schedule transmission equipment outages well in advance, a certain degree of variation is always present, and the cancellation of outages is an unavoidable part of the coordination process.
+In 2018, a total of 562 outage applications were cancelled due to various reasons, as depicted in the table below.
 Divergence between forecasted and actual operating conditions sometimes necessitates the cancellation of planned transmission work.
-Weather, load variability, equipment accessibility, labor availability, and many other factors all have a direct impact on the schedule and the ultimate equipment outage.
+Weather, load variability, equipment accessibility, workforce changes, and many other factors all have a direct impact on the schedule, and the ultimate equipment outage.

-Figure 3-7: Reasons for cancelled transmission equipment outages in 2015.
+Figure 3-4: Reasons for cancelled transmission equipment outages in 2018.